matthewpipie/BlockScheduleHelper/README.md

 `cd BlockScheduleHelper`
 `cd www`
 `git checkout master`
+Then feel free to edit the files in the www directory, as that is where the majority of my code is located.
+Good luck reading this mess!

 HOW TO TEST CHANGES:
 First, install `cordova-icon` and `cordova-splash` via `npm install cordova-icon -g` and `npm install cordova-splash -g`